Facebook Pixel

 When accepting a card, take it with both hands and hold it no higher than chest level.
 Make sure to thank the person you have taken a card from.

+Once you have received a card take some time to examine the contents.
+Understanding the information presented will help with your interactions with this person.
+If there is anything you are unsure of it is not rude to ask.
 For one-on-one interactions, you can then place the business card on your cardholder.
 When interacting with multiple different people you should place the card belonging to the person of the highest rank on your business card holder, and the remaining cards in rank order on the table in front of you.

-What Not To Do When Exchanging Business Cards In Japan
+What Not to Do When Exchanging Business Cards in Japan

 Writing on a card that you have received can be seen as a sign of disrespect and can cause offense to the other party.
 The presenter of the card will have made sure that all the information you need to know is already on their business card.
 If you need to make notes you can write them on your own card but be sure to not hand out cards with writing on them.

-Similarly to writing on a received business card, any actions that may cause damage to another person’s business card is seen as a lack of respect and care towards their company.
+Similarly, to writing on a received business card, any actions that may cause damage to another person’s business card is seen as a lack of respect and care towards their company.

 Print Your Own Japanese-English Business Cards

-Now you know the name for business card in Japan and how to create, exchange and receive Japanese Meishi.
+Now you know the name for a business card in Japan and how to create, exchange and receive Japanese Meishi.
 The cultural “rules” surrounding business card presentation in Japan may seem overly polite compared to those in the West but understanding Japanese business card etiquette and these interactions can boost your business successes in Japan.

 Related posts